RochelleLBeckford/WeatherApp/README.md

 - [ ]  CSS → encompass the style of the app and give it some flare
 - [ ]  JavaScript → provide the functionality of the page
     - [ ]  If I click or do this → this will happen
+    ---
+- [ ] Link for the web application: https://ro-weather-app.netlify.app/
+---